symfony/symfony-docs/book/from_flat_php_to_symfony2.rst

 Symfony2 to the rescue.
 Before actually using Symfony2, you need to make sure PHP knows how to find the Symfony2 classes.
-This is accomplished via an autoloader that Symfony provides.
+This is accomplished via an autoloader that Symfony2 provides.
 An autoloader is a tool that makes it possible to start using PHP classes without explicitly including the file containing the class.